Have you ever heard of an air force challenge coin?

 After that, it became customary in his squadron to always carry the medallion as a form of identification.
 The custom slowly spread across all Airmen.

-This is the most significant coin an Airman will receive.
+This is the most significant challenge coin an Airman will receive.
 The Wing Commander or Commander Chief Master Sergeant gives the medallion.
 It signifies that a trainee is now officially an Airman.

 They are no longer the lowly status of a trainee.

-You can't simply give someone a coin.
+You can't give someone a coin.
 You can't mail it.
 You can't toss it across the bar.

-Every Airman knows that keeping with the legend, you must keep your coin on you at all times.
+Every Airman knows that keeping with the legend, you must keep your challenge coin on you at all times.
 You never know when a coin challenge or coin check will happen.

-Any Airman that can't immediately produce their coin owes the challenger a drink.
+Any Airman that can't immediately produce their challenge coin owes the challenger a drink.
 If everyone present can and does produce their coin, the challenger owes a round of drinks for all he/she challenged.

 Your collection of coins tells your professional history.